Recurrence of the $ \mathbb{Z}^d$-valued infinite snake via unimodularity: Proof of Theorem

 \section{Proof of Theorem \ref{main}}

 Let us define precisely what we mean by the simple random walk over $\Z^d$ indexed by a random infinite rooted tree $(T,\rho)$: Conditionally on $T$ we assign to each edge of $T$ an independent variable uniformly distributed over the symmetric set of the standard basis elements and their inverses of $\mathbb{Z}^d$.
-For every vertex $u$ in $T$, the sum of the assigned vectors along the only geodesic path from the root $\rho$ to the vertex $u$ is denoted by $\mathcal{S}_{T}(u)$ (note that we abuse notation since the random function $ \mathcal{S}$ also depends on $\rho$ but there should not be any ambiguity in what follows).
-This defines a random function $\mathcal{S}_{T} : T \to \mathbb{Z}^d$ from the vertices of $T$ to the vertices of $\Z^d$ such that $ \mathcal{S}_T(\rho)=0$.
-When $(T,\rho)=(T_{\infty},\rho)$ this function is called \emph{the critical simple random walk snake on $\Z^d$}.
-We say that the snake is recurrent if almost surely infinitely many vertices of the tree are mapped to $0$ (the origin of $\Z^d$) $i.e.$ where the almost surely is in the big probability space of trees and assignments.
-The snake is transient if $\# \mathcal{S}_{T_{\infty}}^{-1}(\{0\}) < \infty$ almost surely.
+For every vertex $u$ in $T$, the sum of the assigned vectors along the only geodesic path from the root $\rho$ to the vertex $u$ is denoted by $\mathcal{S}_{ ({T},\rho)}(u)$ (note that $ \mathcal{S}_ {(T,\rho)}$ depends on $T$ and on $\rho$).